jazzschmidt/apubsub/README.md

 ## Caveats

 While the server can be configured in many aspects and even validates its properties, the client does not fully comply to those settings.
-In detail, modifying any endpoint prevents the client to connect.
+More specific, modifying any endpoint prevents the client to connect.

+The client registration is not enforced, which leads to unregistered clients being shown as `unregistered` in the messages table.

 The client has no error handling at all, since this would exceed the scope of this experiment.

+Multiple instances of the client aren't supported, so you need to use the server rendered UI for multi-client scenarios.